logicfish/disdroid-cache/content/2022-12-28-kirklees-council-cartel-more-bogus-complaints.md.md

 However, I can see how this might be seen as a problem by the ring, as they had earmarked the alley near my house for their activities.

+## There is absolutely no evidence to their claims

 Council vans have been spotted parked in odd places, at odd hours - they have also been spotted making what appear to be drop-offs.
 Probably drugs, but may include children, hence the need for the